ThivRajan/React-Plate/README.md

 export const auth = firebase.auth();
 ```

+- the auth service supports email & google sign in so those must be enabled in your auth
+- the user service requires you have a collection called `users` in your firestore

 2. Change the `<title>` tag in `index.html` to the desired title.
 2. Change the description `<meta>` tag in `index.html` to the desired description.
 3. Change the `name` key in both `package.json` & `package-lock.json` to the desired project name.